ArnauMontagud/CSB_course_UV/README.md

-# CSB - Computational Systems Biology course at Universitat de València (2025 edition)
+# CSB - Computational Systems Biology course at Universitat de València

-This repository is the landing page for the Computational Systems Biology (CSB 2025) course of the Universitat de València.
-It aggregates the hands-on materials for the three course sessions as git submodules so this repo serves as a single point of entry for students and instructors for the 2025 edition.
+This repository is the landing page for the Computational Systems Biology (CSB) course of the Universitat de València.
+It aggregates the hands-on materials for the three course sessions as git submodules so this repo serves as a single point of entry for students and instructors.

 Each session is maintained in its own subdirectory and kept as a submodule to preserve history and allow independent development.
 The three sessions included here are: